Retry Logic & Backoff Strategies for Web Push

 Regulatory Compliance Enforcement

 • GDPR/CCPA: Implement real-time subscription sync.
-Halt retries immediately upon receiving an unsubscribe signal or 410 Gone response.
+Halt retries immediately upon receiving an unsubscribe signal or 410 Gone response, and trigger the cleanup workflow in Handling 410 Gone responses at scale.

-• Data Minimization: Redact PII, endpoint URLs, and VAPID keys from observability logs.
+• Data Minimization: Redact endpoint URLs and VAPID keys from observability logs.
 Retain only anonymized delivery metrics and hashed subscription IDs.

 Observability Metrics